kcudding/ecotheory.github.io/teach/IPM_implementation.md

+## How do we go about implementing an IPM for our species of interest?

 ### The first step of IPMs: regressions

 To perform an IPM model, regression models are commonly fit to  vital rate data relative to relevant state variables.
 Such models include linear or logistic regressions, or non-linear models such as generalized additive models (GAMs).
 Candidate models can be assessed using the Akaike information criteria (AIC), which you were introduced to in the section [Model Selection](https://www.ecotheory.ca/teach/BIOL652.html#model-selection-how-do-we-tell-which-model-to-use-for-our-data).
 The dynamics for each vital rate can be modelled by the commonly used examples below: